True to Your Heart

 "True to Your Heart" is the "end-credits song" of Disney's 1998 animated film Mulan, and one of two singles released off the soundtrack.
-It was written by Matthew Wilder and David Zippel and performed by American recording artists 98 Degrees and Stevie Wonder.
+It was written by Matthew Wilder and David Zippel and performed by American boy band 98 Degrees and singer-songwriter Stevie Wonder.
 The song was also included on the band's second album, 98 Degrees and Rising.

 Critics felt the song was vibrant but ultimately seemed out of place in the Mulan film and soundtrack.

+A cover version by Raven-Symoné was recorded in 2004 for the soundtrack of the 2004 film Ella Enchanted.

 Production

 Matthew Wilder & David Zippel had written the song originally for Hanson, but the deal eventually fell through.
 They were subsequently asked to alter the song to give it a "Stevie Wonder feel".
 The writers previously had the opportunity to work with famous performers like dubbing artist Marni Nixon, though were "excited and astonished" to work with Wonder.
 Wilder recalled: "While sitting in the studio waiting for Wonder's arrival, some guy walks in and sets up a keyboard and then walks out with saying a word.
 After several hours passed, Wonder finally arrived.
 I peaked my head out into the hallway in time to see him floating down this long hallway in this floor-length dashiki.
 He looked like an African god."
 Wilder and Zippel didn't have a clear collaboration in mind when calling Wonder into the studio.
 Initially they had asked him to play harmonica on the track.
 Wonder said that he liked the song, describing it as "a song I would've written back in the '70s and I’m into it" and offered to sing on it.

 Meanwhile, 98 Degrees had recently released their debut album with just one single "Invisible Man" and the album failed to chart.
 The band's next creative step following this was to explore the international markets of Asia and Europe and record "True to Your Heart" with Stevie Wonder for Disney's Mulan soundtrack which led them to wider recognition.